ColtonTO/HoriseonRefactor/README.md

 # HoriseonRefactor

-## Hello, thanks for checking out this repository!
+## Hello there, thanks for checking out this repository!
 Below you will find details of this project.

 -My motivation for this project was simply to refactor the website from Horiseon Social Solution Services, Inc.